waseem-medhat/blog/content/posts/what-is-cloud-computing.md

 > (e.g., mobile phones, tablets, laptops, and workstations)

 This one simply means that cloud services like AWS are accessible by any device that is connected to the internet.
+Both this point and being on-demand self-service make it a trivial task to spin up cloud infrastructure.

 ### 3. Resource Pooling